Home

 will have value, but you should spend some time pondering the purpose.

-about amazing adventures?
-Perhaps the subject of the story has overcome
+relating your amazing adventures?
+Perhaps the subject of the story has

 great affliction.
 You may have gone through a powerful, life-changing